SKTR: Trace Recovery from Stochastically Known Logs: Model

-Table~\ref{tab:stochastic_trace_for_the_running_example} presents an example of an \gls{SK} trace.
-Each entry consists of a case identifier, an event identifier, a probabilistic distribution over possible activities and a timestamp.
-For example, event $e1$ may relate to activity $A$ with a probability of $0.8$ and activity $B$ with a probability of $0.2$.
+Table~\ref{tab:stochastic_trace_for_the_running_example} presents an excerpt from an \gls{SK} log.
+Each entry consists of a case identifier, an event identifier, a probabilistic distribution over possible activities, and a timestamp.
+For example, event $e_1$ may relate to activity $A$ with a probability of $0.8$ and activity $B$ with a probability of $0.2$.
+The corresponding stochastic trace model (see~\cite{bogdanov2022conformance}, Definition~1) is presented in Figure~\ref{fig:stochastic log model example}.